Is stage 4 cancer terminal? While Stage 4 cancer can be terminal, stage 4 cancer isn’t always terminal.

 Survival Rate List

 Stage 4 terminal cancer life expectancy is complicated.
-Below, you’ll see our convenient Survival Rate Chart, which offers further insight into the specifics when it comes to the survival rates of different cancer types
+Below, you’ll see our Survival Rate Chart, which offers further insight into the specifics of the survival rates of different cancer types.

 Stage 4 Cancer Average 5-Year Survival Rate According to the American Cancer Society: